Eating Our Own Dogfood – How To Optimize For Revenue As A SaaS Business

 Who Is This Post for?

-This post will help SaaS growth-hackers, marketers, and optimization experts to predict the business value from a test.
+This post will help SaaS growth-hackers, marketers, and optimization experts to predict the business value from an a/b test.

 The aim of this post is to not only share the tests we ran on our website, but also introduce a revenue-based framework that predicts the business impact of an A/B test and prioritizing on the basis of it.